 The Australian STEM Video Game Challenge provides Australian students with a real-world opportunity to acquire, harness and apply new skills and knowledge in STEM-related fields and disciplines; combining them with creativity and technology to produce interactive, stimulating and meaningful responses to the goal of developing a playable video game.

 The process of developing a game emphasises a project-oriented approach to iterative design, collaboration and both self-directed and peer-directed learning opportunities, and is intended to be an exercise in enquiry-based learning and problem-solving.

 Are you new to the Australian STEM Video Game Challenge?

-Our Information Pack provides a comprehensive overview of the competition, including everything you and your students need to know in order to participate this year!
+Our Mentors Handbook provides a comprehensive overview of the competition, including everything you and your students need to know in order to participate this year!